raeleus/TenPatch/README.md

 }
 ```

-Add the dependency to the core project.
+Add the dependency to the core project:

 ```
 project(":core") {